Great Glen Kayak Journey

 The reality of Scottish weather is that you normally get a mix of conditions which is one of the great things about the highlands the constantly changing sky's and weather.
 So we adapt the itinerary to suit the conditions, with shorter days of paddling if progress is made harder by head winds and we are flexible in our camping locations to suit that.
 Aspects of the journey just as the Urquhart castle can on occasions need to be removed if for example it is too dangerous to paddle across the loch from east side to west and so we stick to the most spectacular side, the west all the way instead.
 If we adapt the program like that, we can always take you there at the end of the trip instead, so the key to Scotland is to stay flexible and you'll have a great trip.
 Why not end your trip with night out in Inverness to take in some of the culture of the highland capital, party to live music in the Hootenannies bar.

-If you get to moray Firth in less days we can either take you for another days sea kayaking, or a day ascending Ben Nevis and lots of other great activities we use to complete a great holiday.
-At the end of day 6 we also transport you back to you departure point, could be Inverness if you are going by Plane or Train, could be Fort William.
+Other extensions include a day ascending Ben Nevis and lots of other great activities we use to complete a great holiday.
+At the end of day 6 we also transport you back to you departure point, could be Inverness if you are going by Plane or Train, could be Fort William or back with the guides to Aviemore where we are based.
+You are able to park your cars at our base during your trip.
 Just let us know if you need picking up form Inverness airport the day before the journey starts as we can do that and transport you to Fort William, if just one or two people we do make a small charge to cover fuel and driver time.
 If a big group we can build that into the trip costs.

 We also occasionally do it going south west if the wind is blowing that way, but the predominant wind direction means most trips do run going north east, both directions are excellent trips.
 Our guides have the experience to give you the best trip possible based on prevailing weather, its an outdoor adventure that will inspire you to do more.